netsi1964/nodejs/README.md

-nodejs
+# nodejs
 ======

-Collection of content related to NodeJS
+## A collection of content related to NodeJS

+As much as I like working with any language, I want to avoid typing in and remembering the same basic patterns again and again.
+This collection contains ready to use snippets and more.